 When I read Nicole's novel, I immediately knew that we had to have a talk.
-I needed validation, understanding, hope.
+I needed validation, understanding and hope.
 I was also in the process of healing, and Nicole has already done the work.

 Once you are out it feels like a drug detox: confusion caused by constant manipulation, void, brain fog, depression, ice-cold loneliness, hopelessness.
 An entire belief-system ruined.

 Understanding the codes of these abusers will help you see through their manipulative tactics.
 Raising awareness and understanding the psychological background of both the narcissist and the supply is crucial, therefore with Nicole we tried to go deep in this attempt to debunk what is really behind this pathology.

 The abuse I endured I consider to be a blessing today.
 I was already so far gone with self-destruction that I needed this experience to become the person I am today.